opengisch/QField-docs/documentation/how-to/map-styling.en.md

 ---
-title: Map styling and configuration
+title: Map styling
 ---

-# Map styling and configuration
+# Map styling

-Most of the settings which QGIS offers are directly supported by QField without any extra effort.

-## Style

 All style settings from QGIS are directly supported by QField.
 This includes all renderer types like graduated, categorized, rule based, 2.5D as well as data defined symbology.

 ## Display Expression
+:material-desktop-mac:{ .device-icon } Desktop preparation

 In QField, objects are identified with a name.
 The expression to generate this name can be defined by opening the attribute table in QGIS